Liquefied petroleum gas: Rural heating

 Predominantly in Europe and rural parts of many countries, LPG can provide an alternative to electric heating, heating oil, or kerosene.
 LPG is most often used in areas that do not have direct access to piped natural gas.
+In the UK about 200,000 households use LPG for heating.

 LPG can be used as a power source for combined heat and power technologies (CHP).
 CHP is the process of generating both electrical power and useful heat from a single fuel source.
 This technology has allowed LPG to be used not just as fuel for heating and cooking, but also for decentralized generation of electricity.

 LPG can be stored in a variety of manners.
 LPG, as with other fossil fuels, can be combined with renewable power sources to provide greater reliability while still achieving some reduction in CO2 emissions.
 However, as opposed to wind and solar renewable energy sources, LPG can be used as a standalone energy source without the prohibitive expense of electrical energy storage.
-In many climates renewable sources such as solar and wind power would still require the construction, installation and maintenance of reliable baseload power sources such as LPG fueled generation to provide electrical power during the entire year.
+In many climates, renewable sources such as solar and wind power would still require the construction, installation and maintenance of reliable baseload power sources such as LPG fueled generation to provide electrical power during the entire year.
 100% wind/solar is possible, the caveat being that the expense of the additional generation capacity necessary to charge batteries plus the cost of battery electrical storage makes this option economically feasible in only a minority of situations.